-On their official blog Google shows us their perspective:
+On its official blog Google shows us its perspective:

 In the world of print, publishers pay newsstands to display their newspapers and magazines so readers can discover them.
 Google provides this benefit to publishers at no cost.
 This creates real value: In Europe alone, people click on the news content Google links to more than 8 billion times a month - that’s 3,000 clicks per second we drive to publishers' own websites.
 For large news publishers, a study by Deloitte puts the value of each click between 4-6 euro cents.

 In 2018, Google sent more than 14 billion dollars to publishers around the world.

 Sending 14 billion dollars to publishers doesn’t happen by accident.
 It took consistent, systematic work to achieve what Google did with the News.
 Not only have they managed to become the source of truth for a lot of people, but they managed to make a hefty profit while at it too.
 But not without affecting the way the news looks.

 Ryan Holiday, in his bestselling book, Trust Me, I’m Lying: Confessions of a Media Manipulator observes: